aftermathew/prezto/README.md

 Uninstallation
 ------------

-If your wings get burned because you've flown to close to the sun, fear not!
+If your wings get burned because you've flown too close to the sun, fear not!
 Follow the steps below to revert the changes.

-  1. Un-Install prezto
+  1. Un-Install prezto:

         rm ~/.zlogin && rm ~/.zlogout && rm ~/.zpreztorc && rm ~/.zprofile && rm ~/.zshenv && rm ~/.zshrc && rm ~/.zprezto